 4. Repurpose/Update Old Content

-We all get busy and there is going to be that time when you are way too busy to create something totally new, and to pretend like that isn’t going to happen isn’t good for your content strategy.
+We all get busy and there is going to be that time when you are way too busy to create something totally new.
+To pretend like that isn’t going to happen isn’t good for your content strategy.
+That’s where updating old content can come in handy.
 To repurpose/update old content, first, identify which posts are getting the least traffic and have high bounce rates.

-By looking at those numbers you know that people are searching for this type of content, aren’t finding what you provided helpful, and are leaving the site without digging in further to your offering.
+By looking at those numbers you know that the people who are searching for this type of content, aren’t finding what you provided helpful, and are leaving the site without digging further into your offering.
 Bolster these posts by:

 - Elaborating more on the subject matter

 - Making the post more visually appealing